banklab/banklab.github.io/people.md

 * Contact: mlouro [at] igc.gulbenkian.pt

 ![Photo of Marco Louro](/assets/img/team/marco_louro_320x320.jpg)
-<i>My main research interest in the understanding cell biology in light of evolutionary principles.
+<i>My main research interests are evolution and cell biology.
 For my PhD, I am studying how the number of tiny subcellular structures called centrioles evolves during cancer development.
-Surprisingly, cancer cells have unusually high but widely variable numbers of centrioles.
-In fact, the presence of extra centrioles may be sufficient to induce cancer development, despite being deleterious.
-Therefore, my goal is to quantify: (1) how the diversity centriole numbers in cancer cell populations is generated; (2) the effect of extra centrioles in somatic cell evolution during cancer development - specifically, to understand if there are conditions in which the presence of extra centrioles can be advantageous during tumourigenesis.</i>
+Specifically, I want to understand how centriole number heterogeneity in cancer cells is generated, and what are its consequences for somatic cell evolution.</i>

 ---